hammingweight/spring_on_oci/README.md

 Error: Service error:NotAuthenticated.
 The required information to complete authentication was not provided or was incorrect..
 ```

-If you successfully installed your signing key, the script will take about an hour to complete.
-At the end of the run, you should see some output similar to
+If you successfully installed your signing key, the script will take about to hour to run to completion on the first run.
+Subsequent runs will be much faster since the time for
+the first run is dominated by installing dependencies into your local environment.

+At the end of the run, you should see output similar to

 ```
 PLAY RECAP *************************************************************************************************************************************************************